Tanoshi11/EventLink/README.md

 python3 login.py
 ```

-This will launch the login page of your application.
+This will launch the login page of the application.

 ## 7. Additional Notes